Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

   <figcaption>Graphic of a buffered tick between the server and a client (that is, interpolation)</figcaption>
 </figure>

+#### Lerp, Extrapolate, and Blend

 #### Smooth Dampening
 The smooth dampening interpolator yields a more precise end result while still keeping the transition between states (position, rotation, or scale) smooth.
 Smooth dampening is similar to that of lerping with the difference being that it keeps track of the rate of change in the values over time.

-This approach uses two smooth dampening calculations:
+This approach always uses three passes:
-- 1st Pass: calculates the smooth dampen result for the current relative local time of the non-authority instance which is based on the `NetworkTimeSystem.TickLatency` calculation performed once per second when the network time is updated.
+- 1st Pass: calculates the smooth dampen result for the current relative local time of the non-authority instance which is based on the `NetworkTimeSystem.TickLatency` calculation performed once per player loop frame update.
-- 2nd Pass: does a "micro-predicted" smooth dampen calculation that is projected forward relative to the current `NetworkTimeSystem.TickLatency` value. *Typically this averages around 2-3 frames into the future.*
+- 2nd Pass: does a "micro-predicted" smooth dampen calculation that is projected forward relative to the current `NetworkTimeSystem.TickLatency` value by a delta time averaged and recalculated each update.
-- Final Pass: lerps from the 1st calculation's result to the 2nd calculation's result using local system's delta time (or fixed delta time if using NetworkRigidBody and the **Use Rigidbody for Motion** property is enabled) as the lerp's "t" factor.
+- 3rd Pass: lerps between the results of the 1st and 2nd passes by an amount (the lerp "t" factor) based on the current frame's delta time.
+Delta time is dependent upon whether you are using a NetworkRigidBody with the **Use Rigidbody for Motion** property is enabled or not (i.e. Time.deltaTime if not or Time.fixedDeltaTime if it is enabled).

-This ends up with a more precise end result while still maintaining a consistently smooth interpolation between state updates.
+You can get a smooth and precise end result without having to have lerp smoothing enabled.

+##### Optional Lerp Smoothing (2 additional passes)
+When enabled, there are two additional passes that will be applied:
+- 4th pass: Lerps up to 1/3rd of the 3rd pass result

 ::: tip
 You can mix & match the types of interpolators you want to use.
 For the most part, using the Smooth Dampening interpolator for position and Lerp for rotation and scale will yield very smooth rotations with more precise (yet smooth) motion.